Leopoldo Costa

 Leopoldo Costa Payá, better known as Rino Costa (7 May 1901 – 20 November 1979), was a Spanish footballer who played as a forward for Valencia CF, and later a manager, taking charge over Valencia.

 He was one of the first footballers to play his entire career for Valencia CF, and thus be part of the so-called one-club men group.
+"Rino" is an abbreviated form of his childhood nickname, "Risetes".

 Playing career

 Club career

 Leopoldo Costa was born on 7 May 1901 in the Chella, Valencia, and he began his footballing career in his hometown club Valencia CF in 1922, at the age of 21 after having played briefly for Atlético Saguntino.
 He quickly established himself and became an undisputed starter as a right winger for more than a decade since his debut in a friendly match against FC Barcelona on 2 August 1922, which ended in a 2–4 loss.
 He was the only survivor from the Camp de l'Algirós era who was a member of the Valencia team that reached promotion to the First Division in 1931, playing two games in the highest category until his official retirement in 1932.

 His goal-scoring productivity was notable, above the average for his position, netting 78 goals in 402 games played, although without a doubt his greatest virtue was assisting the forward; he won eight regional championships of Valencia.
 With the arrival of professionalization, he began to lose his space and so in 1932, at the age of 30, he decided to hang up his boots to focus on the drugstore that he had opened on Calle San Vicente and that almost survived into the 21st century.